Are Medium and Message Inseparable?

 Like All Good Things

 But slowly, broadcast TV’s audience began to shrink.
 Viewers shifted to cable.
 Then satellite.
 The Internet burst onto the scene and almost immediately captured an important part of the consumer’s time.
 And along came TiVo and a flock of other DVRs.
+Not to mention search and social media.

 This put the prevailing advertising model under stress.
 It became harder to achieve the marketer’s goals using traditional methods.
 Nothing seemed to work quite as effectively as it used to.